NBizzell/time-lapse-crystals/Lesson-2/README.md

 1. Each group is invited to demonstrate the movies they have created.
 2. Students to pack up Raspberry Pi, Pi Camera Modules and classroom.

+### Extension

+1. Students can attempt to take timelapse photographs using a Bash Script using [Bash Timelapse](worksheet4.md) worksheet for support

 ### Homework